opvious/abaca/examples/on-demand-streaming/README.md

 Note that all these capabilities are exposed via simple HTTP requests (no WebSockets required for instance) and without losing any of the type-safety provided by the OpenAPI specification.
-It is also possible to stream content-types other than JSON sequences by specifying them via Abaca CLI's `--streaming-content-types` option.
+Finally it is also possible to stream content-types other than JSON sequences by specifying them via Abaca CLI's `--streaming-content-types` option.

+## Contents

 + OpenAPI specification: [`resources/openapi.yaml`](resources/openapi.yaml)
 + Client implementation: [`src/client.ts`](src/client.ts)